Chauvin gets 22 1/2 years in prison for George Floyd's death - News Break

 “This is not a momentary gunshot, punch to the face.
 This is 9½ minutes of cruelty to a man who was helpless and just begging for his life," Frank said.

-“I miss you and I love you,” Gianna Floyd said in the video when asked what she would say to her daddy.
-She had a list of things she would have liked to do with him: “I want to play with him, have fun, go on a plane ride.”

-Afterward, Floyd's nephew Brandon Williams said the sentence was insufficient, "when you think about George being murdered, in cold blood with a knee on his neck for 9 minutes and 29 seconds execution-style in broad daylight."
-LaTonya Floyd, George Floyd's sister, said of the punishment: "That's nothing.
-That's nothing.
-He should have got the max, period."

-The concrete barricades, razor wire and National Guard patrols at the courthouse during Chauvin's three-week trial in the spring were gone Friday, reflecting an easing of tensions since the verdict.
+The concrete barricades, razor wire and National Guard patrols at the courthouse during Chauvin's three-week trial in the spring were gone Friday, reflecting an easing of tensions since the verdict in April.

 Before the sentencing, the judge denied Chauvin's request for a new trial.
-The defense had argued that the intense publicity tainted the jury pool and that the trial should have been moved out of Minneapolis.
+The defense had argued that the intense publicity tainted the jury pool and that the trial should have been moved away from Minneapolis.

 The judge also rejected a defense request for a hearing into possible juror misconduct.
 Nelson had accused a juror of not being candid during jury selection because he didn’t mention his participation in a march last summer to honor the Rev. Martin Luther King Jr. Prosecutors countered the juror had been open about his views.